SiddharthB70/tic-tac-toe/README.md

 - CSS

 ## Instructions to run project
-This project is hosted on GitHub pages
+This project is hosted on GitHub pages.
+The only requirement to run this project is a stable internet connection and a web browser.
+Visit https://siddharthb70.github.io/tic-tac-toe/ to view the project.